AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

    Address: <IPv6>
    ```

 1. Check if the `Server` IP address is the one on which AdGuard Home is running.
-If not, you need to configure your device, see [below](#defaultdns).
+If not, you need to configure your device that way.
+See [below](#defaultdns) how to do it.

 1. Ensure that your request to `example.org` appears in the AdGuard Home UI on the *Query Log* page.
 If not, you need to configure AdGuard Home to listen on the specified network interface.
 The most straightforward way to do so is to reinstall AdGuard Home with default settings.

 If you are sure that your device uses AdGuard Home as its default DNS server, but the problem persists, it might have something to do with an AdGuard Home misconfiguration.
 Please check and ensure that:

-1. You have the “Block domains using filters and hosts files” setting enabled on the *Settings → General settings* page.
+1. You have the *Block domains using filters and hosts files* setting enabled on the *Settings → General settings* page.

 1. You have the appropriate safety mechanisms, such as Parental Control, enabled on the *Settings → General settings* page.

 1. You have the appropriate filters enabled on the *Filters → DNS blocklists* page.

-1. You don't have any exception rule lists that may allow the requests enabled on the *Filters → DNS allowlists* page.
+1. You don’t have any exception rule lists that may allow the requests enabled on the *Filters → DNS allowlists* page.

-1. You don't have any DNS rewrites that may interfere with the *Filters → DNS rewrites* page.
+1. You don’t have any DNS rewrites that may interfere on the *Filters → DNS rewrites* page.

-1. You don't have any custom filtering rules that may interfere with the *Filters → Custom filtering rules* page.
+1. You don’t have any custom filtering rules that may interfere on the *Filters → Custom filtering rules* page.

 ## Where can I inspect the logs? {#logs}